 Strawberry coconut muffins

-Make a batch as part of your weekend meal prep to keep in the freezer for healthy breakfasts or snacks whenever you need them.
+Why not make a batch as part of your weekend meal prep?
+Keep them in the freezer for healthy breakfasts or snacks whenever you need them.

-Why not sprinkle some chopped nuts on top of your muffins for extra crunch?
+You can always sprinkle chopped nuts on top of your muffins for some extra crunch.

 Don’t limit yourself to just strawberry muffins or even just fruit muffins though, make sure you try these other healthier muffin recipes too: